Palm Sunday, 937 A.D., Caliph al-Radi ordered the destruction of Jerusalem's Church of Calvary and the Church of the Resurrection.

 This was the origins of the story of Nottingham, Sherwood Forest, and Robin Hood.

-The Holy Roman Emperor, Henry the Sixth, prepared for another crusade in 1197, but died from malaria.
+The Holy Roman Emperor, Henry VI, prepared for another crusade in 1197, but died from malaria.

 Once back in England, Richard ruled only a few years before being shot with an arrow during the siege of a castle in Normandy.